-At 59 words and 283 characters, it is a sound-bite that would take three tweets to send.
-While some see this as Estienne overlooking a division in the flickering light of a dying candle at the end of long day, the New Testament is full of verses longer than this, with the 76 words of Revelation 20:4 consisting of more than 380 characters.
+At 59 words and 283 characters it is a lot of text, and perhaps contains too many details for one single verse.
+While some see this as Estienne overlooking a division in the flickering light of a dying candle at the end of long day, the New Testament is full of verses longer than this, with the 76 words of Revelation 20:4 consisting of around 380 characters.

-Another inconsistency in the assignment of verses can be seen in the parallel sections of the Gospels, where they mention the same saying, or are describing the same event.
-In many places, a grouping of words from one of the Gospels was divided into two verses, while the parallel text from another Gospel(s) was left as a single, long verse.
+Another inconsistency in the assignment of verses can be seen in the parallel sections of the Gospels, where two or more of the accounts mention the same saying, or are describing the same event.
+In many sets of parallel verses a grouping of words from one of the Gospels was divided into two verses, while the parallel text from another Gospel(s) was left as a single, long verse.
 Although Estienne was a printer, these types of inconsistencies might not have occurred if he had consulted a parallel harmony of the Gospels, where he could have seen the four texts in columns side-by-side; or, if he had remembered how he had previously divided that same section of words the first time(s) that he saw it in the other Gospel(s).

-As with the original four Gospels, for ease of reference, the sequence of words within the fifth column of FIVE COLUMN: The Synoptic Gospel is divided into concise verses, that generally contain a single major or important thought, idea, or action, or a few, if they are closely related in meaning.
-In general, the verses of this book are on average slightly shorter than those of the four original Gospels.
+As with the original four Gospels, for ease of reference, the sequence of words within the fifth column of FIVE COLUMN: The Synoptic Gospel is divided into concise Verses that generally contain a single major or important thought, idea, or action, or two, if they are closely related in meaning.
+In general, the Verses of this book are on average slightly shorter than those of the four original Gospels.

-To be able to quickly reference any verse in this book, the entire combined narrative of the fifth column is laid out like a play, with chapters, acts and scenes.
-Each scene of action is identified with a three digit scene reference number, which chronologically indicates when the scene may have happened, in relation to all of the other scenes of action in the combined Gospel story.
+To be able to quickly reference any Verse in this book, the entire combined narrative of the fifth column is laid out like a play, with Chapters, Acts and Scenes.
+Each Scene of action is identified with a three digit scene reference number, which chronologically indicates when in time the Scene may have happened, in relation to all of the other Scenes of action in the combined Gospel story.

-Each verse within each scene is designated by a one or two digit verse reference number, which follows the three digit scene reference number.
-For more information on the FIVE COLUMN: The Synoptic Gospel reference system, click here.
+Each Verse within each Scene is designated by a one or two digit verse reference number, which follows the three digit scene reference number.
+For more information on the reference system that designates the Verses of FIVE COLUMN and The Synoptic Gospel, see Note 2.

-Further, a reference of John, chapter thirteen, verse thirty-eight, does not tell you that these words are part of a large parallel verse set, with Matthew 26:34, Mark 14:30, and Luke 22:34, and that the full text and reference for these words of Jesus is actually these four verses taken together.
+Further, a reference of John, Chapter thirteen, Verse thirty-eight, does not tell you that these words are part of a large set of parallel verses, with Matthew 26:34, Mark 14:30, and Luke 22:34, and that the full text and reference for these words of Jesus is actually these four verses taken together.

 "Truly, truly, I say to you Peter, that this very night, a rooster will not crow until you yourself have denied that you know Me three times." ~ 778.13